Ullavs/color-scheme-generator/README.md

 ## The challenge

-- There need to be a color picker and when you choose the color it will create a 'seed color'
+- There needs to be a color picker and when you choose the color this has to create a 'seed color'
 - The seed color you need to send to the Color API along with a color scheme mode
-- Clicking the button 'get color scheme' makes a request to The Color API and return a number of HEX values which represent the colors in your scheme
+- Clicking the button 'get color scheme' makes a request to The Color API and returns a number of HEX values which represent the colors in your scheme
 - Once you get the HEX values you display the colors and the HEX values on the page
 - Stretch goal: click HEX values to copy to clipboard